andy-lyttle/lyrics-wizard/README.md

 A window will appear with a list of checkboxes for each verse, and a preview of what the lyrics are for each verse within your selection.
-Start by checking the boxes for the verses you want to manipulate, or click the Select All button to select all verses.
-(If all verses are already selected, clicking the Select All button will deselect them.)
+Start by checking the boxes for the verses you want to manipulate, or click the "Check All" button to select all verses.
+(If all verses are already selected, clicking the "Check All" button will deselect them.)

 To select only the specified verses of lyrics, click the "Select & Close" button.
 This will close the Lyrics Wizard window, leaving only the specified verses